almostintuitive/itchingpixels.github.io/_posts/2016-01-28-functional-reactive-intuition-swift.markdown

 {% endhighlight %}

-voila, all four of the temporary variables are gone! also, did you notice, that the code looks like this:
+And now, voila, all four of the temporary variables are gone!
+Also, did you notice, that the code looks like this:

 {% highlight swift %}